Skip to contents

 #> [ CPUui64{2} ]

 The main functions for generating random numbers are nv_runif(), nv_rdunif(), nv_rbinom(), and nv_rnorm().
-Both functions return a list with two elements:
+All those functions return a list with two elements:

 Let’s generate some uniform random numbers: